getreu/tp-note/docs/source/tpnote--manpage.md

 fallback mode with limited functionality, where it tries to open the system's default web browser.
 A disadvantage is, that in fall back mode Tp-Note is not able to detect when the user closes the web browser.
-This might lead to situations, where Tp-Note's internal HTTP server shuts down to early.
+This might lead to situations, where Tp-Note's internal HTTP server shuts down too early.
 In order to check if Tp-Note finds the selected web browser as intended, invoke Tp-Note with '`tpnote --debug debug --popup --view`'.